ghost-coin/ghostman/README.md

 ## install

-"partyman install" downloads and initializes a fresh particl install into ~/.particl unless already present
+"ghostman install" downloads and initializes a fresh ghost install into ~/.ghost unless already present

 ## reinstall

-"partyman reinstall" downloads and overwrites existing particl executables, even if already present
+"ghostman reinstall" downloads and overwrites existing ghost executables, even if already present

 ## restart

-"partyman restart [now]" restarts (or starts) particld.
-Searches for particl-cli/particld the current directory, ~/.particl, and $PATH.
+"ghostman restart [now]" restarts (or starts) ghostd.
+Searches for ghost-cli/ghostd the current directory, ~/.ghost, and $PATH.
 It will prompt to restart if not given the optional 'now' argument.

 ## status

-"partyman status" interrogates the locally running particld and displays its status
+"ghostman status" interrogates the locally running ghostd and displays its status

 # Dependencies